py1u/RoseNet/README.md

 ## RoseNet
-# Submission for RoseHack 2024 @ UCR
+# Submission for RoseHack 2022 @ UCR
- I am designing a personal chatbot AI